 - Desk-Net to Drupal

-In the Drupal backend go to the tab "Drupal Credentials" in the Desk-Net module.
-Keep this page open and now access your Desk-Net account.
+In the Drupal backend, go to the tab "Drupal Credentials" in the Desk-Net module.
+Keep this page open and access your Desk-Net account.

 In Desk-Net go to the list of platforms in the admin area and select the platform you want to connect for editing.
 Access the tab "Advance Settings".

 At "Data export / API" select "Drupal".
-At least initially leave the setting "All statuses" untouched.
+At least for now, don’t alter the setting "All statuses".

-Now enter the URL, API User and API Secret data that is displayed in Drupal into the corresponding fields in Desk-Net.
-Please don't forget to click Save.You may want to test the connection by clicking Test connection.
+Now enter the URL, API User, and API Secret data that is displayed in Drupal into the corresponding fields in Desk-Net.
+Don't forget to click Save.You may want to test the connection by clicking Test connection.

 - Drupal to Desk-Net